-Nvidia Adaptive V-Sync – This is basically a smarter V-Sync technology where the V-Sync remains turned ON whenever frame rate in a game is above monitor’s refresh rate but it is tuned off automatically by the Nvidia’s driver when FPS drops below refresh rate, to avoid stuttering.
-It gets tuned ON again when FPS crosses monitor’s refresh rate and vice versa.
-So, it is a relatively better way to get the best of both things that is less screen tearing and stuttering.
+Nvidia Adaptive V-Sync – This is basically a smarter V-Sync technology where the V-Sync remains turned ON whenever the frame rate in a game is above the monitor’s refresh rate but it is turned off automatically by the Nvidia’s driver when FPS drops below the refresh rate, to avoid stuttering.
+It gets turned ON again when FPS crosses the monitor’s refresh rate and vice versa.
+So, it is a relatively better way to get the best of both things, which is less screen tearing and stuttering.

-Nvidia Fast Sync – Nvidia Fast Sync is better than both traditional V-Sync and Adaptive V-Sync, because it reduces input lag and latency to a greater extent compared to them.
-Fast Sync does not lock game FPS to monitor’s refresh rate and slows down game engine that is done in traditional V-Sync technology.
+Nvidia Fast Sync – Nvidia Fast Sync is better than both traditional V-Sync and Adaptive V-Sync because it reduces input lag and latency to a greater extent compared to them.
+Fast Sync does not lock game FPS to monitor’s refresh rate and slows down the game engine which is done in traditional V-Sync technology.
 In fact, it uses an extra frame buffer to hold newly rendered frames and then selectively outputs the frame that is required at the moment to the monitor.
 This results in much lower latency and it reduces input lag in games.
-Also, just like Adaptive V-Sync, Fast Sync also gets turned Off when the FPS falls below monitor’s refresh rate.
-So, to Fast Sync to work, your graphics card should output much more frames (preferably double or 2x) above monitor’s refresh rate.
-It is a better way to control screen tearing and combat input lag, but is still not the perfect solution for most of the games.
+Also, just like Adaptive V-Sync, Fast Sync also gets turned Off when the FPS falls below the monitor’s refresh rate.
+So, for Fast Sync to work, your graphics card should output many more frames (preferably double or 2x) above the monitor’s refresh rate.
+It is a better way to control screen tearing and combat input lag but is still not the perfect solution for most games.

 Fast Sync is basically Triple Buffering with V-Sync combined, and it does consume much more video memory of your graphics card.
-Also, sometimes you may experience frame skipping, visual glitches and some input lag.
-Fast Sync is supported on Maxwell (GeForce 900 series), Pascal (GeForce 10 series) and Turing (GeForce 20 series & 16 series) GPUs.
-Fast Sync does not support DirectX 12 and Vulkan API, and If SLI or 3D Stereo is enabled, Fast Sync option will not be available.
+Also, sometimes you may experience frame skipping, visual glitches, and some input lag.
+Fast Sync is supported on Maxwell (GeForce 900 series), Pascal (GeForce 10 series), and Turing (GeForce 20 series & 16 series) GPUs.
+Fast Sync does not support DirectX 12 and Vulkan API, and If SLI or 3D Stereo is enabled, the Fast Sync option will not be available.

 In-Game FPS Limiter